newjersey/innovation.nj.gov/content/_projects/business-nj-gov.md

 ### Partners

 -   Office of the Governor
--   New Jersey STate Business Action Center
+-   NJ State Department of State, Business Action Center
--   New Jersey Economic Development Authority
+-   NJ Economic Development Authority
--   New Jersey State Department of the Treasury
+-   NJ State Department of the Treasury
--   New Jersey STate Department of Labor
+-   NJ State Department of Labor
 -   Statewide initiative, in partnership with all relevant State entities

-*Last updated on 10/26/23*
+*Last updated on 5/1/24*